 Can I sell alcoholic beverages for carry-out and delivery in their original sealed packaging?

 Yes.
-Taverns and restaurants can sell alcoholic beverages for off-premises consumption in their original sealed container in addition to closed containers.
+Licensees may sell alcoholic beverages for off-premises consumption in their original sealed container in addition to closed containers.

 Is there a minimum or maximum amount of alcoholic beverages that can be purchased with a carry-out or delivery order ?